shebashio/bigbang/blog/2-41-Release.md

 ## Community Engagement

-We extend our gratitude to Daniel Dides and the entire Big Bang team for their outstanding contributions to this release.
-The success of Big Bang relies heavily on our vibrant community, and we encourage continued engagement through:
+We extend our gratitude to Daniel Dides and the entire Big Bang team for their valued contributions to this release.
+The success of Big Bang relies heavily on the engagement of our community, and we request feedback through the following methods:
 - [Issue](https://repo1.dso.mil/big-bang/bigbang/-/issues/new) reporting on our platform
 - Consulting our [comprehensive documentation](https://docs-bigbang.dso.mil/latest/) for implementation guidance
 - Providing [feedback](https://join.slack.com/t/bigbanguniver-ft39451/shared_invite/zt-2mrtefxg6-5WJr85JD3NPbreMuAcQR0A) on new features and improvements